GregVes/covid-19-data-extractor/README.md

 *a scheduled job launches the program once a day on my local machine

-See [API Server]((https://github.com/GregVes/covid-19-api-server) if you want to retrieve JSON data by country from January 22, 2020.
+See the [API Server](https://github.com/GregVes/covid-19-api-server) if you want to retrieve JSON data by country from January 22, 2020.